JavaScriptMorocco/Meetups/README.md

-## Online meetups organized by the Moroccon JavaScript Community
+## Online meetups organized by the Moroccan JavaScript Community

 ## 🗓 Schedule